banner-brands.png

 Cash Flows

-Cash flow refers to the movement of cash in and out of the company over a specific period.
+Cash flow refers to the movement of money in and out of the company over a specific period.
 In capital budgeting, future cash flows from an investment are estimated to determine its profitability.
 These cash flows are categorized into:

 • Initial Investment: The initial funds required to kickstart any project